URSec/CheckedC-Tutorial-PLDI22/3c/tiny-bignum-c/DEMO.md

 # Converting tiny-bignum-c

-This is a slightly amended version of the demo available [here](https://github.com/correctcomputation/checkedc-tiny-bignum-c).
+This is a slightly amended version of the demo available [here](https://github.com/secure-sw-dev/checkedc-tiny-bignum-c).

+# Converting tiny-bignum-c

 ## Purpose
-This repository serves as a workflow demonstration of [3C](https://github.com/correctcomputation/checkedc-clang), a tool that automatically converts C code to [Checked C](https://github.com/Microsoft/checkedc-clang/wiki) code.
+This repository serves as a workflow demonstration of [3C](https://github.com/secure-sw-dev/checkedc-clang), a tool that automatically converts C code to [Checked C](https://github.com/secure-sw-dev/checkedc-clang/wiki) code.

 ### Checked C